-Amazon has reportedly announced its plans to open its first warehouse, or fulfilment centre, in Baldonnell Business Park in Dublin.
+Amazon has reportedly announced its plans to open its first warehouse, or fulfilment centre, in Baldonnell Business Park, in Dublin.

 The move will see the company creating 500 new jobs, reports RTÉ.

-A second delivery station will open at Northwest Logistics Park in Ballycoolin, serving customers in Dublin and the surrounding areas.
+A second delivery station will open at the Northwest Logistics Park in Ballycoolin, serving customers in Dublin and the surrounding areas.

 The delivery station will create over 20 permanent jobs.

 The Tánaiste and Minister for Enterprise, Trade and Employment, Leo Varadkar, said that today’s announcement strongly underscores Amazon’s continued commitment to Ireland.

 “Since Amazon’s arrival here in 2004, it has become a significant source of employment – today’s announcement will bring its total workforce to over 5,000,” Varadkar added.

 Martin Shanahan, CEO of IDA Ireland, said, “It is great to see Ireland continuing to attract investment and playing such an important part in the future plans of this global company.
 Amazon’s ongoing commitment to Ireland is most welcome.”